voidlabs/mosaico/backend/README.txt

 /dl
   receives a post with the html body and a parameter asking for "download" or "email".
-  (it does inlining using Styliner) since Mosaico 0.15 CSS inlining happens in the client. if asked to send an email it sends it using nodemailer
+  (it does inlining using Juice) since Mosaico 0.15 CSS inlining happens in the client. if asked to send an email it sends it using nodemailer

 /upload